 All students, staff and faculty on our campus are expected to join in making our campus a safe space for communication and civil discourse.
-In 2016, CI faculty (through the Academic Senate) voted to approve Resolution SR 16-01 titled, "Commitment to Equity, Inclusion, and Civil Discourse within our Diverse Campus Community."
 If you are experiencing discomfort related to the language you are hearing or seeing on campus (in or out of classes), please talk with a trusted faculty or staff member.
-Similarly, please consider whether the language that you are using (in person or on canvas) respects the rights of others to "engage in informed discourse and express a diversity of opinions freely and in a civil manner."
+Similarly, please consider whether the language that you are using (in person or on Canvas) respects the rights of others to "engage in informed discourse and express a diversity of opinions freely and in a civil manner" (language from Academic Senate